EV Chargepoint Grant for landlords and social housing providers – am I eligible?

-The OZEV Grant Landlord Scheme is open to property owners, property management companies and social housing.
+The OZEV Grant Landlord Scheme is open to non-resident building owners, including landlords and social housing providers.

 Vacation rentals are not eligible.

-There are also schemes for those living in flats, including leasehold flats, and rental accomodation.
+There are also separate schemes for those living in flats, including leasehold flats, and rental accomodation.

 The OZEV Grant will also provide support for owners of apartment blocks.

 What are the eligibility requirements for landlords and social housing providers?

 Not everyone is eligible for the OZEV Grant.
 As with the previous scheme, there are some requirements in order to qualify for the grant.

 - You cannot reside at the property you wish to claim the grant against